 Copyright 2015, CSUEB University Libraries

-The annual showing of student-created Artists' Books from Michael Henninger's Introduction to Bookmaking class is always a fun event to produce:
+This year's showing of student-created Artists' Books from Michael Henninger's Introduction to Bookmaking class again mirrors the imagination and creativity of his students.

 Artists' Books utilize the actual form of the book itself to a work of art.
 Thus, they function on two levels: that of a book, as well as an artistic expression.
 These books can be created in virtually any size or shape desired by the artist/bookmaker.